 The “Mittelbayerische Zeitung” describes the young pianist and violinist Sophie Druml as “an exceptional talent who impresses the audience with her technical and creative abilities.”
-She completes her concert studies with Christopher Hinterhuber, Jacques Rouvier and Benjamin Schmid.
+She completes her concert studies with Christopher Hinterhuber, Jacques Rouvier, Rainer Schmidt, Benjamin Schmid and Julian Rachlin.

-Her collaboration with TwoSet Violin as “Sophie Oui Oui” has reached “cult status” on YouTube with now over 15.000.000 views.
+World tours with TwoSet Violin and Hilary Hahn in 2023/2024 in over 60 cities.
+Her collaboration with TwoSet Violin as “Sophie Oui Oui” has reached “cult status” on YouTube with now over 20.000.000 views.

 Thank You!
 Stay tuned for the next CFOS Concert!